 Promotes Digestion

 The goodness of fibre in breadfruit helps the body to flush out the toxins from the intestine and regularise bowel movements and functions.
-It prevents gut-related issues like acidity, ulcer, heartburn, indigestion and gastritis by improving the gut flora and feeds the good bacteria.
-Moreover, breadfruit also shields the mucus membrane of the colon by thwarting off cancer-causing harmful chemicals.
+It prevents gut-related issues like acidity, ulcers, heartburn, indigestion and gastritis by improving the gut flora and feeding the good bacteria.
+Moreover, breadfruit also shields the mucus membrane of the colon by thwarting cancer-causing harmful chemicals.

 Augments Skin Health

 The wealth of nutrients present in breadfruit gives the skin a glowing and youthful appearance.
-Bestowed with vitamin C, breadfruit promotes collagen production that enhances skin elasticity, tone and regenerates new skin cells.
-It also has the potential to impede pro-inflammatory activity of enzymes and reduces the risk of skin inflammation, rashes and infections.
+Bestowed with vitamin C, breadfruit promotes collagen production that enhances skin elasticity, and tone and regenerates new skin cells.
+It also has the potential to impede the pro-inflammatory activity of enzymes and reduce the risk of skin inflammation, rashes and infections.

 Bolsters Immunity